Frequently Asked Questions:

 Current Profit %: Shows the current % G/L of the open trade.

-VERY IMPORTANT - for the standard KISS Systems, when these trigger a new long entry, this gets added to the tables that day shortly after the cash market close, as well as sending a trade notification email (if you have that symbol set as a favorite) to notify you on the day the system triggered.
+VERY IMPORTANT - for the Classic Daily and Weekly KISS Systems, when these trigger a new long entry, this gets added to the tables that day shortly after the cash market close, as well as sending a trade notification email (if you have that symbol set as a favorite) to notify you on the day the system triggered.

 Additionally - the vertical line drawn on the dynamic charts for the current open trade shows NOT on the trigger day, but on the next bar (the entry price is on the open of that bar)